LizGoro90/db-tour/tutorials/sql-builder/01/README.md

 q = q.Where("title LIKE ?", "P%")
 ```

-Note that in the example above where reassigning `q`, this is because queries
+Note that we're reassigning `q` in the last example.
+This is because queries
-are immutable and methods do not affect the caller.
-For instance, in the
+are immutable and methods do not affect the caller, like in the next case (where
-following example `q` is not affected by `Where`:
+`q` is not affected by `Where`):

 ```go
 q := sess.SelectFrom("books")